jknapka/mvca/src/tg/unter/README.txt

   - (done) That list should include volunteers who have already committed to the event, clearly marked as having committed.

-Story (INCOMPLETE): While looking at the event page, Carla notices that there are some other events on Sunday and Monday for which no volunteers have committed.
+Story (done): While looking at the event page, Carla notices that there are some other events on Sunday and Monday for which no volunteers have committed.